About the Farm

 JOIN THE FARM CLUB

 Our student-run Farm Club organizes educational, social, and volunteer opportunities at the O Farm.
-Farm Club meets Wednesdays from 4:00-5:00pm in Hornig Library (in Fairchild).
-Farm Club hosts 2-hour volunteer workdays twice a week in the spring, summer, and fall terms, with rides provided from campus for each workday.
-In the fall, Farm Club also hosts farm stands outside Collis Friday afternoons.
+Farm Club hosts 2-hour volunteer workdays several times a week in the spring, summer, and fall terms.
+This term, the Farm Club will have a bike fleet available for riding out to the farm as a group together.

 The Farm Club is open to any and all who are interested in getting involved.
-We encourage newcomers to join us for a meeting, harvest day, or pizza dinner!
+We encourage newcomers to join us for a meeting, volunteer day, or social event!
 The Organic Farm is a place that seeks to build inclusive community around food, agriculture, and our unique landscape.
 We seek to affirm and create space for people of all identities in our farm club and at the O Farm.

 The Dartmouth Organic Farm hosts a PE class for students every spring, summer, and fall!
 If you want to earn PE credit working outside, learning about food systems, taking in the vistas of the Connecticut River, then Farm Fit is the PE class for you!
 Sign-ups are available through the Outdoor Programs Office PE during course election period.